Legalization of non-medical cannabis in the United States: Federal policy post-2012

 On December 20, 2018, the 2018 United States farm bill was signed into law, legalizing the cultivation of hemp containing less than 0.3% THC at the federal level.
 An unintended consequence of the bill was that it also legalized at the federal level the production of delta-8-THC, an isomer of THC with similar psychoactive effects.
 Use of delta-8-THC subsequently became popular as an alternative to cannabis in states where cannabis is illegal.

 On June 20, 2019, four years after the McClintock–Polis amendment was defeated, a similar amendment protecting state-legal cannabis activities was approved by the House.
 The amendment, introduced by Rep. Earl Blumenauer and attached to the CJS appropriations bill for fiscal year 2020, passed by a 267–165 vote.

 On September 25, 2019, the House of Representatives approved the Secure and Fair Enforcement (SAFE) Banking Act by a 321–103 vote.
 The bill, which seeks to improve access to banks for cannabis businesses, is the first standalone cannabis reform bill approved by either chamber of Congress.

 On November 20, 2019, the Marijuana Opportunity Reinvestment and Expungement (MORE) Act passed the House Judiciary Committee by a 24–10 vote.
 It was the first time a federal bill to legalize cannabis had ever passed a congressional committee.
 The MORE Act passed the full House of Representatives on December 4, 2020, by a vote of 228–164.
 It passed the House for a second time on April 1, 2022, by a vote of 220–204.

 On October 6, 2022, President Joe Biden announced he would pardon all prior federal offenses of simple possession and urge governors to do the same, and directed the Secretary of Health and Human Services and the Attorney General to initiate the administrative process to review expeditiously how cannabis is scheduled under federal law.

+In December 2025, Trump signed an executive order directing Attorney General Pam Bondi to expedite the process of changing federal restrictions on cannabis and reclassifying it from a Schedule 1 to a Schedule 3 drug.